 About The National Forest

 The National Forest stretches across 200 square miles of Staffordshire, Derbyshire and Leicestershire.
 It links towns, villages and open land, blending new planting and other forest habitats with ancient woodland.
 It is a project that is not only inspiring beautiful landscape, but also bringing major ecological and economic benefits to the area, for many generations to enjoy in years to come.

 Some 7059 hectares of new forest has been created to date, with over 8.5 million trees planted and 60 miles of new hedgerows as well as the creation of 150 new wildlife ponds.
 Forest cover has increased from 6% to 20% across the 200 square miles.
 Over 45 new sport and recreation facilities have been created for fishing, mountain biking, orienteering, carriage-driving, horse riding, ski and snowboarding.
 516,473 children have enjoyed environmental education sessions, and the area attracts some 7.8 million visitors annually, generating £373 million into the local economy.
 In fact, 10% of all people moving to the Midlands now choose to live in The National Forest.

 COBA Flooring’s Premier range of Entrance Matting

 We linked our Forest Floor Initiative to sales of our Premier range of entrance matting systems.
 It’s a collection of interlocking PVC/Carpet tiles that are manufactured from 80% recycled materials.
 The interlocking entrance tile system is really popular for many different commercial environments from shopping centre entrances, to transport terminals, offices, hotels and leisure centres.
-The Premier range consists of Premier Track, Premier Plus, Premier Grip and Premier Surface, the latter being ideal if you don’t have a recessed mat well.
+The Premier range consists of Premier Track, Premier Plus and Premier Surface, the latter being ideal if you don’t have a recessed mat well.
 Full details of our Premier range can be found here.